cyrusimap/cyrus-imapd/docsrc/imap/reference/admin/sop/replication.rst

 ..
 Important::
     This section is currently under development.
-If you believe you are impacted by these considerations, please check back with each release, follow the mailing list and check in on IRC.
+If you believe you are impacted by these considerations, please check back with each release and follow the mailing list.

 The infrastructure provided by ``sync_log`` has now been leveraged by the Rolling Indexing capability introduced in v3.0.
 See